JingyiWang3/Shiny-App---Flight-Planning/README.md

 + **Project summary**: Airplane is a very popular transportation tool.
 In this project, we developed a new app which helps people make their flight plan, with high utility and accuracy.

 + **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.
-Here is their statement:
+Here's their statements:
 + Hongyu Li: "I finished the tab named "Find the perfect airline" and ploted parcoordinates for recommendation."
 + Jingyi Wang: "I finished the Whole project User Interface ; Interactive Map data cleaning and server."
 + Qianli Zhu: "I finished the work of page designing and feature building for Tab1."